MaDHouSe79/mh-trailers/README.md

 # Adding new trailers
-- Make cure you add all settings in the config file correctly.
+- Make sure you add all settings in the config file correctly.
 - cause i'm not going to help adding more trailers, cause it's not that hard to do.

 ## 🎥 Video 👊😁👍